twolfson/if-i-were-to-build-a-startup-web-app/README.md

         - TODO: Talk through serverless options
     - PostgreSQL
     - Bootstrap??
 Tailwind??
-    - React but not for HTTP
+    - React, but not for HTTP
     - Runbook as documentation
     - Hosting provider selection
     - Documenting in-repo vs outside of repo